This post contains affiliate links.

-- Leafy Greens: You’ll need 2 cups leafy greens.
-This can be spinach, cress, kale, carrot tops – anything you have on hand!
+- Leafy Greens: This can be spinach, cress, kale, carrot tops – anything you have on hand!

 - Nuts: Traditional pesto uses pine nuts, though you can change up this ingredient as well!
-Feel free to try ¼ cup of almonds, walnuts, or sunflower seeds (use the Vegetarian Flavor Bible for ideas on which nuts pair well with your leafy greens)!
+Feel free to try almonds, walnuts, sunflower seeds, and even pistachios.
+Below, I’ll detail which nut is best to use depending on which leafy green you’re using.

-- Parmesan: ½ cup of parmesan cheese brings savory flavor to your pesto.
+- Parmesan: Parmesan cheese brings savory flavor to your pesto.
 For strict vegetarians, look for a vegetarian-friendly brand (often at Whole Foods or health food stores).
+You can also use vegan cheese for a vegan pesto.

 - Salt and Pepper: These help to round out the flavors!

-- Extra Virgin Olive Oil: ½ cup of extra virgin olive oil ties everything together.
+- Extra Virgin Olive Oil: Olive oil ties everything together.
 For the best pesto, use a good quality olive oil!

 How to serve pesto

-Pesto goes incredibly well with a wide variety of dishes!
-Try serving it:
+Pesto goes incredibly well with a wide variety of dishes beyond pizza and pasta.
+Try serving it with these dishes.

 Ingredients